 Former Gamecock Teammate Chelsea Hammond Ross

-Demus’ former Gamecock teammate, Jamaican Olympian Chelsea Hammond Ross, received the bronze medal for the long jump (Beijing 2008) at the ceremony in Champions Park in Paris.
+Demus’ former Gamecock teammate, Jamaican Olympian Chelsea Hammond Ross, receives the bronze medal for the long jump (Beijing 2008) at the ceremony in Champions Park in Paris.
 She is the first Jamaican to medal in the long jump.

-Demus’ Four Sons Accompanied Her to Paris
+Demus’ Four Sons Come With Her to Paris

-Demus’ four boys also accompanied her to the gold medal ceremony.
+Demus’ four boys accompanied her to the gold medal ceremony.
 They are the now-17-year-old twins, Dontay and Duaine, Syre (5), and Sincere (4).
 To assist with travel costs to Paris, a Go Fund Me page has been established by the family.

 Ceremony at the USA House

 A private reception with USOPC dignitaries, family and other invited guests followed the ceremony at the USA House in Paris.
-Her mother, Yolanda Demus (above with Lashinda) who served as her coach in 2012, was presented with the Order of the Ikkos as well.
+Her mother, Yolanda Demus (above with Lashinda) who served as her coach in 2012, is presented with the Order of the Ikkos as well.

-The Order of Ikkos was created by the U.S. Olympic & Paralympic Committee in 2008.
+The Order of Ikkos created the U.S. Olympic & Paralympic Committee in 2008.
 It is presented by Team USA medal-winning athletes to a coach, mentor or other individual who has been instrumental in their success.
 The Order of Ikkos is named after Ikkos of Tarentum, the first recorded Olympic coach in ancient Greece.
 His coaching led multiple Tarentine athletes to gold medals in the pentathlon, and his legacy is honored through this award.

 NBC Appearance